spark-jaspersoft/js-docker/README.md

-`docker-compose.yml` provides a sample [Compose](https://docs.docker.com/compose/compose-file/) implementation of JasperReports Server with PostgreSQL server, configured with volumes for JasperReports Server web application and license, with pre-setup network and mapped ports.
+`docker-compose.yml` provides a sample [Compose](https://docs.docker.com/compose/compose-file/) implementation of JasperReports Server with MySQL server, configured with volumes for JasperReports Server web application and license, with pre-setup network and mapped ports.
 There is also a pre-configured `.env` file for use with docker-compose.